qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 The print composer provides four tabs:

-* The :guilabel:`Composition` tab allows you to set paper size, orientation, the print quality for the output file in dpi and to activate snapping to a grid of a defined resolution.
-You can also choose the :guilabel:`Number of pages` your composition will have.
+* The :guilabel:`Composition` tab allows you to set paper size, orientation, the page background, number of pages and print quality for the output file in dpi.
-  Please note, the |checkbox| :guilabel:`Snap to grid` feature only works, if you define a grid resolution > 0.
 Furthermore you can also activate the |checkbox| :guilabel:`Print as raster` checkbox.
 This means all elements will be rastered before printing or saving as Postscript or PDF.
+  In this tab you can also customize settings for Grid and Smart Guides.
 * The :guilabel:`Item Properties` tab displays the properties for the selected item element.
 Click the |mActionSelectPan| :sup:`Select/Move item` icon to select an element (e.g. legend, scalebar or label) on the canvas.
 Then click the